 - Big blue Ikea bags – putting one of these in the tent doorway so you can step into it and strip in horrid weather is a great hack for keeping the tent dry and clean

-- Bug repellant spray and bug repellant bands
+- Bug repellant spray and bug repellant bands (affiliate links)

 Disclosure: Huge thanks to Regatta for providing some of the items featured in this blog post.
 All words are my own.
 This post contains affiliate links.
 If you buy a product through an affiliate link you won’t pay any more but I will receive a small fee for referring you.
 For my full disclosure policy, please see my about page.

 Click here to subscribe to our mailing list